MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 ```

 ### misty.StopSlamStreaming

 Closes the data stream from the Occipital Structure Core depth sensor.
 Calling this command turns off the laser in the depth sensor and lowers Misty's power consumption.

-**Important!** Always use this command to close the depth sensor data stream after using `misty.StartSlamStreaming()` and any commands that use Misty's Occipital Structure Core depth sensor.
-Note that Misty's 4K camera may not work while the depth sensor data stream is open.

 ```JavaScript
 // Syntax
 misty.StopSlamStreaming([int prePauseMs], [int postPauseMs]);
 ```

+This command is not functional with the Misty II Basic Edition.

+**Important!** Always use this command to close the depth sensor data stream after using `misty.StartSlamStreaming()` and any commands that use Misty's Occipital Structure Core depth sensor.
+Note that Misty's 4K camera may not work while the depth sensor data stream is open.

 Arguments

 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 * postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this
 command, `postPauseMs` is not used.